Pirmayr/Run2/Commands.md

 #### gettokens

-returns the tokenized contents of a text
+returns the tokenized contents of a string

-* string: text
+* string: string

 Examples: